o19s/splainer/README.md

 To build the project, simply run "grunt" static build artifacts will be placed in the dist/ folder

     grunt

+There are tests that can be run via

+    grunt test

 ### With Docker installed